 The person who filed the Order to Show Cause will normally get to go first, presenting their case.
 When they are done, the Commissioner will have the other person present their case.
 Sometimes each person will get another turn and often the Commissioner will ask questions of each person.

 It is very common that the problems that brought the case to court involve a lot of emotion, and people have a tendency to want to interrupt or argue with the other person.
 Be careful not to do that.
 It doesn’t help your case and it can harm your case.

 At the end of the hearing the Commissioner will make an order.
 You may be ordered to prepare a written order, or the Commissioner’s staff may prepare the written document.
 Either way, the orders the Commissioner enters are effective on the day of the hearing, not when the written document gets signed.
-If the Commissioner’s staff prepares the order, you should receive a copy approximately one week after the hearing.
+If the Commissioner’s staff prepares the order, you should receive a copy approximately 10 days after the hearing.